Spontaneous Formation of Star-Shaped Surface Patterns in a Driven Bose-Einstein Condensate

 Bose-Einstein condensates (BECs) of atomic gases offer a fertile platform for transferring the relevant knowledge of nonlinear dynamics in classical settings to the realm of quantum many-body systems~\cite{Engels2007,Nguyen2019,Zhang2020,Tsubota2013,siambook,Madeira2020}.
 One-dimensional Faraday waves have been indeed observed in BECs under the periodic modulation of the transverse trap frequency of an elongated condensate~\cite{Engels2007} or of the $s$-wave scattering length near the magnetic Feshbach resonance~\cite{Nguyen2019}.
 Increasing the modulation strength with low driving frequency, irregular patterns (granulation) are generated characterized by fairly sizable quantum fluctuations~\cite{Nguyen2019}, and bearing features of quantum turbulence~\cite{Lode2021}.
 However, the majority of experimental efforts has been performed in one-dimension~\cite{Engels2007,Nguyen2019}.
 As such, various correlation patterns emerging from non-linear wave mixing~\cite{Zhang2020}, surface excitations either from parametrically-driven multi-component systems~\cite{Maity2020} or from quantum fluctuations, such as quantum capillary waves in optical lattices~\cite{Rath2011}, and the relation of Faraday waves to turbulent behavior in higher dimensions~\cite{Seman2011,Madeira2020} are yet a largely unexplored territory.

 In this Letter, we report the controlled generation of surface modes of different wavenumbers in atomic quantum fluids.
 Specifically, 2D regular polygons exhibiting an $l$-fold symmetry (from $l=2$ to $l=7$) develop from radially symmetric condensates by modulating the atomic interactions near the Feshbach resonance.
 The observed surface patterns have no preferred orientation and oscillate sinusoidally according to the modulation frequency.
 The associated spatial and temporal symmetry breaking phenomenon can be understood in terms of the hydrodynamic (parametric) instability, where an effective Mathieu equation describes the stability boundaries of the individual patterns.
 Probing the instability regions, we accurately measure the dispersion relation of the surface modes of the harmonically trapped superfluid.
-The experimental results show an excellent agreement with the predictions of the three-dimensional (3D) mean-field Gross-Pitaevskii equation (GPE).
+The experimental results show an excellent agreement with the predictions of the three-dimensional (3D) mean-field Gross-Pitaevskii equation (GPE), demonstrating that BECs represent an ideal platform to emulate classical fluid phenomena.
+Our findings should be valuable in conducting future experiments devised to measure several fundamental properties such as surface tension in quantum fluids~\cite{Maity2020}, and to estimate the dynamical response through pattern formation~\cite{Staliunas2002}.
+Additionally, they should assist to quantify the generation of quantum turbulence~\cite{Madeira2020}, and to enable the realization of discrete-time crystals~\cite{Smits2018SpaceTimeCrystal,else2020discrete}.

 {\it Experimental and Theoretical Setup.--} The experiment is initiated by producing a BEC of $^7$Li atoms in the $\ket{F=1,m_F=1}$ state near the Feshbach resonance~\cite{Kim2019}.
 The scattering length is set to $a_{bg}=138(6)a_B$ ($a_B$ is the Bohr radius).
 The condensate resides in a highly anisotropic harmonic trap consisting of a tight confining optical trap in the axial direction~\cite{Huh2020} and a weak magnetic trap constituting the radially symmetric confinement [Fig.~\ref{pffig1}(a)].
 The trap frequencies are measured to be $[\omega_r,\omega_z]=2\pi\times[29.4(2),725(5)$]~Hz.
 Then, we apply a sinusoidally oscillating magnetic field to the pancake shaped condensate, which modulates the scattering length $a_s(t)$ of the atoms [Fig.~\ref{pffig1}(a)].
 Following a modulation time $t$, we take \textit{in-situ} absorption images under the Feshbach magnetic field and measure the atomic density distribution.